-- A. Beat Officer responds without delay to initiate a thorough preliminary investigation, which should take into consideration the following factors: - 1.
-Is the motivation of the offender known? - 2.
-Are the victim and the offender of different race, color, religion, ancestry, national origin, gender, sexual orientation, or is the victim targeted because of their disability? - 3.
-Were any bias remarks made by the offender concerning the victim's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation? - 4.
-Were there any offensive symbols, words, or acts that are known to represent a hate group or other evidence of bias against the victim's group? - 5.
+- A. Beat Officers responding to reports of hate crimes or hate-motivated incidents, including reports of hate crimes committed under the color of authority, will respond without delay to initiate a thorough preliminary investigation which should take into consideration the following factors: - 1.
+Is the motivation of the offender known? - Are the victim and the offender of different race, color, religion, ancestry, national origin, gender, sexual orientation, or is the victim targeted because of their disability? - 3.
+Were any biased remarks made by the offender concerning the victim's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation? - 4.
+Were there any offensive symbols, words or acts that are known to represent a hate group or other evidence of bias against the victim's group? - 5.
 Does the victim perceive the action of the offender to have been motivated by bias? - 6.
 Did the incident occur on a holiday or other day of significance to the victim's group or the offender's group? - 7.
-Is there no other clear motivation for the incident? - B. When the officer determines a hate crime or incident has occurred, the officer will:
+Is there no other clear motivation for the incident?